Variational Algorithms for Marginal MAP

 which attains its maximum when $\tau^*(\vx) = \deltaIndic(\vx = \vx^*)$, where $\deltaIndic(\cdot)$ is the Kronecker delta function, defined as $\deltaIndic(t) = 1$ if condition $t$ is true, and zero otherwise.
 If there are multiple MAP solutions, say $\{\vx^{*k} \colon k=1,\ldots,K \}$, then any convex combination $\sum_k c_k \deltaIndic(\vx = \vx^{*k})$ with $\sum_k c_k =1, c_i\geq0$ leads to a maximum of \eqref{equ:maxduality}.

-The problem in \eqref{equ:maxduality} remains NP-hard, because of the intractability of marginal polytope $\margpoly$.
-Most variational methods for MAP \citep[e.g.,][]{wainwright2005map, werner2007linear} can be interpreted as relaxing $\margpoly$ to the locally consistent polytop $\localpoly$, yielding a linear relaxation of the original integer programming problem.
+\qiangold{The problem in \eqref{equ:maxduality} remains NP-hard, because the marginal polytope $\margpoly$ includes exponentially many inequality constraints. } Most variational methods for MAP \citep[e.g.,][]{wainwright2005map, werner2007linear} can be interpreted as relaxing $\margpoly$ to the locally consistent polytop $\localpoly$, yielding a linear relaxation of the original integer programming problem.
 Note that \eqref{equ:maxduality} differs from \eqref{equ:sumduality} only by its lack of an entropy term; in the next section, we generalize this similarity to marginal MAP.